nabeelvalley/website/static/content/blog/staging/automate-anything-with-actions.md

 When working with an API via an HTTP Request there's always the chance that there could be an error.
 Errors can be caused by anything ranging from poor network connections, incorrect credentials, or a system outage on the API host itself

-In order for our application to give us a bit more information about what happened, we may want to handle the error before passing it on to the process that kicked off our script.
+For our application to give us a bit more information about what happened, we may want to handle the error before passing it on to the process that kicked off our script.
 We'll make use of a `try/catch` to handle this error:

 `index.js`